14. Interfacing compiled code (**)#

 R */

-There is some inherent code duplication: int and double are distinct types, and they need to be handled separately.
+There is some inherent code duplication but int and double are distinct types.
+Thus, they need to be handled separately (we could have convert them to doubles at the R level too).
 Some tests:

 csource("~/R/cpackagedemo/inst/examples/mean_naomit.c")